Charges Offs and How to Remove Them From Your Credit Report

 What is a Charge Off?

 Contrary to what it may initially sound, a charge off is a negative item on your credit report.
-Although a charge off in your balance sounds like debt or another obligation has been taken off from you account, it isn’t that way.
-In fact, a according to AAA Credit Guide a charge-off is one of the things that can damage your credit report the most.
+Although a charge off in your balance sounds like debt or another obligation has been taken off from your account, it isn’t that way.
+In fact, an according to crediful a charge-off is one of the things that can damage your credit report the most.
 A charge off is what a creditor calls it when a borrower hasn’t made a payment in a timely manner.
 This timeframe is usually 6 months for credit card payments and most debt, and 4 months for installment loans.

 What Happens When You Have a Charge Off?